ArminJo/Arduino-BlueDisplay/README.md

 - Button position is upper left corner of button

 # Specials
-- If color of text or button is COLOR16_NO_BACKGROUND no element background is rendered.
+- If color of text or button is `COLOR16_NO_BACKGROUND` no background is rendered for text and button (Only-text button).
-- If drawChartcolor is COLOR16_NO_DELETE, the old chart will not be cleared.
+- If drawChartcolor is `COLOR16_NO_DELETE`, the old chart will not be cleared.
 This is used for the "history" function for the DSO example.

 <br/>